Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 ### Aesthetic

-In honour of the unsociable unicorns after which the site is named, the navbar, buttons and footer are made up of bright, almost psychadelic ,colours traditionally associated with unicorns, around a dark monochrome website.
+In honour of the unsociable unicorns after which the site is named, the navbar, buttons and footer are made up of bright, psychadelic colours traditionally associated with unicorns, around a dark monochrome website.